Be Happy in Your Career

 The truth is, so many people feel miserable in their jobs.
 Gallup reports that more than 70% of American workers are disengaged at work, a percentage that has changed very little in more than a decade.

 Furthermore, stable careers are a thing of the past.
 Adults now hold an average of 11 jobs by the time they turn 44 years old–and the median number of years people have worked for their current employer is just 4.4 (U.S. Bureau of Labor Statistics).
-Check out Episode 71, 3 Tips to Avoid Sabotaging Your Job Search
+Check out Episode 71, How to Not Sabotage Your Job Search

 These numbers tell a story in which uninspired work and constant career change is the norm, with people at all career stages asking themselves questions like – “How can I find more meaning in my work?” and “What path should I take now?”